 Owing to its low levels of light pollution, the Roseland is a great place for stargazing.
 Even with the naked eye, it’s possible to spot Jupiter, Mars, Venus and Saturn, along with constellations such as Orion and Pleiades.
 If you have binoculars or a telescope, you will be able to see planets and constellations in even more detail.

 Situated in St Mawes, Lamorran Gardens are well worth a visit on your Roseland holiday.
-A Mediterranean-style garden with woodland, a Japanese style water garden, a Venetian style bridge and a wonderful variety of plants and flowers.
+A Mediterranean-style garden with woodland, a Japanese style water garden, a Venetian style bridge and a wonderful variety of plants and flowers, this is a true sub-tropical paradise.
 There are also 32 different species of palm trees!
 This makes for a lovely afternoon out for garden enthusiasts or simply for a peaceful stroll in nature.

 St Anthony Head walk